stephanie0324/Lumigo/README.md

   <p>This is a chatbot built with Retrieval-Augmented Generation (RAG) for in-depth semantic search across research papers and theses.</p>

-  <p>Ask freely — KnowBot will return grounded answers with trusted reference documents.</p>
+  <p>Ask freely — Lumigo will return grounded answers with trusted reference documents.</p>

   <p>
     🌐 <a href="https://dcce-123-192-82-141.ngrok-free.app" target="_blank"><strong>Live Demo</strong></a>